decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ## Encoding of elements to be hashed

-To avoid ambiguity, each element passed to the hash or the xof function, including situations when multiple elements are supplied in a concatenated form, must first be encoded to an appropriate format, depending on its type.
+This document uses the hash\_to\_scalar function to hash elements to scalars in the multplicative group mod r (see [Section 5.3](#hash-to-scalar)).
+To avoid ambiguity, each element passed to that operation, must first be encoded to an appropriate format, depending on its type.
 Specifically,

 - Points in G1 or G2 must be encoded using the `point_to_octets_g*` implementation for a particular ciphersuite.
 - Non-negative integers must be encoded using `I2OSP` with an output length of 8 bytes.